Commercial Payers → Delivery → Retention for Commercial Plans and Employers

 - PST Participant Overview—a handout for program participants about the PST

 Retention Strategies in Practice

 The tabs below describe how various organizations have put retention strategies into practice.

 Commercial Health Plan

 One commercial health plan has delivered over 40 classes and has supported over 450 individuals in participating in the National DPP lifestyle change program.
 It delivers most of its sessions at community wellness centers, several of which are co-located with physician offices.
 These centers are located in communities with high prevalence of diabetes and obesity and significant disparities in care.
 The retail centers tend to be highly accessible to individuals in the surrounding area.
-The health plan’s National DPP program manager cited the following as success factors in retaining participants in the National DPP lifestyle change program:

 - Staffing the program with individuals who are able to connect to the communities, such as coaches who are reflective of the populations they are serving

 - Having social workers on-location where the classes are held to help with additional needs that affect the individuals’ ability to adhere to the program

 - Upholding a strong relationship with the primary care physicians

 Solera Health, a preventive care benefits manager, contracts with employers and health plans that cover the National DPP lifestyle change program.
 The following practices have been critical to Solera for retention of participants: